freenas/freenas-docs/userguide/system.rst

 Make sure the system is in a low-usage state as described above in :ref:`Preparing for Updates`.

-Click :guilabel:`Update and Reboot` to download and apply the updates.
+A confirmation window appears before the update is installed.
+Set :guilabel:`Apply updates and reboot system after downloading` and click :guilabel:`Ok` to download and apply the update.
 Be aware that updates automatically reboot the system after they are applied.

 .. warning:: Each update creates a boot environment.
 If the update process needs more space, it attempts to remove old boot